 Active Directory (AD) is a directory service created by Microsoft for use in a Windows Server environment.

-Syslog stands for System Logging Protocol and is a standard protocol used to send system log or event messages to a specific server, called a syslog server.
-It is primarily used to collect various device logs from several different machines in a central location for monitoring and review.
+Syslog is a protocol used to send system log or event messages to a specific server.
+It is primarily used to collect device logs in a central location...